Azathoth: Fiction

-In "The Dreams in the Witch House" (1932), the protagonist Walter Gilman dreams that he is told by the witch Keziah Mason that "He must meet the Black Man, and go with them all to the throne of Azathoth at the centre of ultimate Chaos....
-He must sign in his own blood the book of Azathoth and take a new secret name....
-What kept him from going with her...to the throne of Chaos where the thin flutes pipe mindlessly was the fact that he had seen the name 'Azathoth' in the Necronomicon, and knew it stood for a primal horror too horrible for description."
+In "The Dreams in the Witch House" (1932), the protagonist Walter Gilman dreams that he is told by the witch Keziah Mason that "He must meet the Black Man, and go with them all to the throne of Azathoth at the centre of ultimate Chaos… He must sign in his own blood the book of Azathoth and take a new secret name… What kept him from going with her...to the throne of Chaos where the thin flutes pipe mindlessly was the fact that he had seen the name 'Azathoth' in the Necronomicon, and knew it stood for a primal horror too horrible for description."
 Gilman wakes from another dream remembering "the thin, monotonous piping of an unseen flute", and decides that "he had picked up that last conception from what he had read in the Necronomicon about the mindless entity Azathoth, which rules all time and space from a curiously environed black throne at the centre of Chaos".
 He later fears finding himself "in the spiral black vortices of that ultimate void of Chaos wherein reigns the mindless daemon-sultan Azathoth".
 Gilman notes that the realm itself "obeyed laws unknown to the physics and mathematics of any conceivable cosmos".

 The fictional poet Edward Pickman Derby, the protagonist of Lovecraft's "The Thing on the Doorstep", collects "nightmare lyrics" in a book called Azathoth and Other Horrors.

 The last major reference in Lovecraft's fiction to Azathoth was in 1935's "The Haunter of the Dark", which tells of "the ancient legends of Ultimate Chaos, at whose center sprawls the blind idiot god Azathoth, Lord of All Things, encircled by his flopping horde of mindless and amorphous dancers, and lulled by the thin monotonous piping of a demonic flute held in nameless paws".
 His title of "blind idiot god" is not to be taken as being of lesser intelligence or ignorance, but rather that Azathoth is detached from human affairs and is incomprehensible to the human mind.
+However, in later works, it is sometimes said to have been stripped of its intelligence by the Elder Gods, while at other times it is suggested that it is called "blind idiot god" precisely because it is irrational and primordial.
 David Punter says that Lovecraft chose words to describe Azathoth with little regard to their literal meaning and instead arranged them like an incantation.
 In Punter's view, Azathoth represents Lovecraft's fear that irrationality could destroy the natural order.
 Thus, Azathoth can not be sought or understood in any meaningful way.